Final Post

 This movie portrays a transhistorical period, defined as a trait or quality that is not limited to one historical period but, instead, cuts across all periods.
 Do we simply watch TV to be informed or entertained?
 What side of the TV is being portrayed to us and what don't we know?
 Politics can and is used every day as a weapon of fear in which Americans feel as if their voice is limited to despite the first amendment which is ironic to the cardinal rule in which the government gets its power only through the consent of the governed- a perpetual but quite broken cycle at times.
 The film also exemplifies

-sixth clause of the first amendment
+the ironic parallel of the sixth clause of the first amendment

 As seen in the movie portrayed through McCarthyism, the chilling effect, defined: In a legal context, a chilling effect is the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction- similar to the red scare, the period after 9/11 when the US launched a "global war on terror" in which people were petrified and scared what to believe following the devastating event.
 In context most recently, I immediately think of Trump's presidential term in which many people feared the outcomes of his behavior, use of media, and unprofessionalism.